Select Page

 Cloud Chamber

-In Smashers, users can enter the trailer on top of Mount Evans and teleport right into the cloud chamber.
+In The Atom Smashers, users can enter the trailer on top of Mount Evans and teleport right into the cloud chamber.
 They’ll experience the particle world as if they are the gas surrounding the particles.

 Hahn-Strassmann Experiment